-- Strong callback validation procedures to help prevent fraud losses.
-Failing to do callbacks or doing them incorrectly can result in significant fraud losses. - Recommendations on how senior leaders and management can help prepare their organization to combat BEC threats. - Tools for payments employees to help prevent BEC.
+- Anatomy of a BEC attack and how criminals launch a fraud scheme. - Strong callback validation procedures to help prevent fraud losses.
+Failing to do callbacks or doing them incorrectly can result in significant fraud losses. - How to do your part when we call about an unusual transaction. - Recommendations on how senior leaders and management can help prepare their organization to combat BEC threats. - Tools for payments employees to help prevent BEC.